legumeinfo/pandagma/README.md

           summarize - Move results into output directory, and report summary statistics.
 ```

-Subcommands for the **gene family** workflow, pandagma-fam.sh, in order they are usually run:
+Subcommands for the **gene family** workflow, `pandagma fam`, in order they are usually run:

 ```
   Run these first (if using ks_calc)
-                all - All of the steps below, except for ks_filter, clean and ReallyClean (Or equivalently: omit the -s flag; \"all\" is default). ingest - Prepare the assembly and annotation files for analysis. mmseqs - Run mmseqs to do initial clustering of genes from pairs of assemblies.
+                all - All of the steps below, except for ks_filter and clean (Or equivalently: omit the -s flag; \"all\" is default). ingest - Prepare the assembly and annotation files for analysis. mmseqs - Run mmseqs to do initial clustering of genes from pairs of assemblies.